AceSardonyx/NEI/README.md

 This mod is for 1.18.2
 I recommend optifine and an infinite render distance mod.
 You can also include quark, biomesoplenty, & more if you'd like.
+[Shaders are also highly recommended.](https://sildurs-shaders.github.io/downloads)

 To download, head over to the [releases](https://github.com/AceSardonyx/NEI/releases) section!